DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

 The server specification file for the test suite overrides the server specification file for all test configurations contained in the suite.

+## Collect a new measurement type
+#### Add a new measurement collection script
+A measurement collection script is a sub-class of the MeasurementCollectionScript base class.
+It specifies the "query" to run on the server-generated data to pull down the relevant measurement data, calculate summary statistics on it, and write it out to a file.

+There are two base classes that query Google logs and metrics.
+If the new measurement type relies on either of these data stores, it can extend these base classes to reuse the Google client library class and serialization logic when writing out the results to a file

+#### Add a new measurement list
+A measurement list is an instance of the MeasurementList POJO class, serialized into JSON and saved in the resources/measurementlists directory.
+Below are the available fields:
+  * name: Name of the measurement list
+  * description: (optional) Description of the measurement list
+  * measurementCollectionScripts: List of measurement collection script specifications (i.e. instance of the MeasurementCollectionScriptSpecification POJO class, serialized into JSON).
+Each specification should include the below fields:
+    * name: Name of the measurement collection script class to run
+    * description: Description of the parametrized metric
+    * parameters: (optional) parameters to pass to the metric collection script

 ## Development
 #### Package structure
 All the Java code is in the src/main/java directory.